aliabb87/Tobacco-Use-Survey-Lebanon-2024/README.md

 This repository contains the data report, survey questionaire and raw de-identified dataset for a nationally representative tobacco survey conduction in Lebanon in 2024.

 **Contents**

-data-report.pdf: A concise summary of the survey methodology, sampling strategy, key findings, and limitations. survey-questionaire-arabic.pdf: Survey questionaire in Arabic survey-questionaire-english.pdf: Survey questionaire in English data.dta: De-identified raw data
+data-report.pdf: A concise summary of the survey methodology, sampling strategy, key findings, and limitations

+survey-questionaire-arabic.pdf: Survey questionaire in Arabic

+survey-questionaire-english.pdf: Survey questionaire in English

+data.dta: De-identified raw data

 LICENSE: Terms of use and data sharing policy

 **Citation**